-Brookwoods, Deer Run and Moose River Outpost are accredited members of the American Camping Association (ACA) and Christian Camp and Conference Association (CCCA).
+Brookwoods, Deer Run and Moose River Outpost are accredited by the American Camping Association (ACA) and a member of the Christian Camp and Conference Association (CCCA).
 They have earned and maintained the highest recognition and standing with both organizations.
 This means that Camp has met the requirements for membership established by the ACA and CCCA.
-Camps awarded these emblems are inspected every three years by qualified personnel to ascertain their compliance with standards set by these organizations.
+Camps awarded ACA accreditation are reviewed every five years by qualified personnel to ascertain their compliance with industry standards.